frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styled-components.md

 }
 ```

+Have a browse around the content and take a look at how the styles are being applied.

-Our layout is looking quite pleasing now, but the links in our menu and on our listing pages could do with a bit more work.
+Our layout is looking quite pleasing now, but the links in our menu and on our listing pages could do with being spruced up a bit.
 We'll address this in our next section.